 - Showing up Late or Not Attending Medical Appointments and Therapy

 The insurance company, their lawyers and eventually perhaps a judge will review your medical records.
 When you fail to attend an appointment, your medical record will say “No show” or “DNS” meaning did not show.
 While you may have a valid reason for missing your appointment, these still look bad.
 More than one “No Show” or “DNS” will not only make your medical providers not happy, but may also make it look like you did not care about your medical treatment.
-Showing up late or worse yet not showing up at all costs your medical providers money because they could have seen another patient which makes them upset.
+Showing up late or, worse yet, not showing up at all costs your medical providers money because they could have seen another patient, which makes them upset.
 Doctors who are upset with their patients often do not make good witnesses for their patients.
-If you need to reschedule or cancel an appointment please call at least 24 hours before it is scheduled.
-You do not want to hear from the insurance company’s lawyer, “Mr./Mrs. _________ missed 3 appointments and for 2 of the ones he/she went to he/she was late.
+If you need to reschedule or cancel an appointment, please call at least 24 hours before it is scheduled.
+You do not want to hear from the insurance company’s lawyer, “Mr./Mrs. _________ missed three appointments and for two of the ones he/she went to he/she was late.
 Did he/she really care about his/her injuries?”

 - Not Informing Your Medical Providers That Your Injuries Are Affecting Your Work

 Your medical records are the heart and lungs of your workers' compensation claim and what is in them is very important.
 If there is no mention in your records of problems doing your job, it is unlikely that the insurance company and/or the judge will just take your word for it later on.
 Therefore, if your injury is negatively impacting your ability to work, you need to document this by telling your health care providers.
 Taking notes with you to your appointments in order for you to make sure to tell your medical providers everything can be very helpful.

 To learn the other common costly mistakes, request our Iowa Workers' Compensation book which includes the Iowa Injured Workers' Bills of Rights, How Your Work Injury Can Affect Your Job and much more...